Engee documentation

 Details

-A method used to extrapolate reference points in a data table.
-This method determines the output value when the input value falls outside the range specified in the argument list:
+The method used to extrapolate the reference points in the data table.
+This method determines the output value when the input value is outside the range specified in the argument list.:

-• Linear - select this value to obtain a curve with continuous first-order derivatives in the extrapolation region and at the boundary with the interpolation region.
+• Linear — select this value to obtain a curve with continuous first-order derivatives in the extrapolation region and on the boundary with the interpolation region.

 Dependencies

-To use this parameter, set the Parameterization parameters to By table lookup.
+To use this parameter, set for the parameter Parameterization meaning By table lookup.

 Values